pactflow/docs.pactflow.io/website/docs/docs/ai/index.md

 1. **Starter Plan**

-If you have a free plan (20 active users), you are only entitled to 10 tests per month.
+    If you have a free plan, you are entitled to 10 tests per month no matter how many active users there are.

-**2. Team Plan**
+2. **Team Plan**

-If you are on a Team 10 Plan with 5 active users, you are eligible for 10 credits x 10 users = 100 credits total.
+    If you are on a Team 10 Plan (5 active users), you receive for 10 credits x 10 users for a total of 100 credits.

-**2. Enterprise Plan**
+3. **Enterprise Plan**

-If you are on an Enterprise Plan with 50 users (42 active), you are eligible for 10 credits x 50 users = 500 credits total.
+    If you are on an Enterprise Plan with 50 users (42 active users), you receive for 10 credits x 50 users for a total of 500 credits.

 ### Consumption